AkhilATC/TieLog/README.md

-# TieLog
+# TieLog 🪢

-The TieLog implements log rotation in Python based on time or size.The TieLog uses python logging, based on time or size log data is archived.
+The TieLog implements log rotation in Python based on time or size.The TieLog uses python logging, based on time/size log data is archived.
 That helps to free up space.

 ## installation